Enterprise Knowledge Hub & Content Platform

 Built with maintainability in mind - structured docs, testing pyramid, predictable architecture.
 Future developers can understand and extend the system.

-Based on the platform's success and adoption by 2,500+ technicians, TELUS extended the development contract for continued feature development and support.
+Based on the platform's success and adoption by 2,200+ technicians, TELUS extended the contract by 12 months, with new projects underway including an LMS and certification system for technicians.

 As the solo developer on this project, I owned: